 Mr. Markevich has served as our Executive Vice President and President, Transportation Coatings and Greater China since September 30, 2015.
 Prior to that Mr. Markevich served as our Senior Vice President and President, Transportation from July 2015 until September 30, 2015, and Senior Vice President and President, OEM from June 2013 until July 2015.
 Previously, Mr. Markevich was Chief Executive Officer of GKN Driveline from October 2012 to June 2013.
 Prior to that role, from July 2010 to October 2012, he was President, GKN Sinter Metals, responsible for global operations.
-From October 2007 to July 2010, Mr. 1980 through 1996.
+From October 2007 to July 2010, 1980 through 1996.
 He has an extensive background of leadership roles in a variety of industry organizations, including serving on the American Coatings Association Board of Directors and Executive Committee, of which he serves as Chairman of the Board, the American Chemistry Council Board of Directors and Finance Committee, and the National Petrochemical and Refiners Association Board and Executive Committee.
-Mr. Shaver currently serves as Chairman of the Board of Directors for U.S. Silica, a position he has held since 2012, and on the Board of Directors of Atotech, and formerly served on the Board of Directors of Taminco, Inc. from 2012 through 2014.
+Mr. Shaver currently serves as Chairman of the Board of Directors for U.S. Silica, a position he has held since 2012, and on the Board of Directors of Taminco, Inc. from 2012 through 2014.
 Mr. Shaver earned his B.S. in Chemical Engineering from Texas A&M University.